ryanczm/Analytic-Musings/_posts/2024-09-02-types-of-modelling.md

 It's important to remember that all these tpyes of modelling can take place across a spectrum of time horizons - but the speed of execution is constrained by whether a human or computer is executing the model.

- Statistical Examples
+**Statistical Examples**

 * A HFT firm doing market making at nanosecond speed based on fair value.
 * An intraday systematic trading firm doing MFT trading.
 * A quant equity firm doing daily stat arb portfolio rebalancing.
-* A long term trend following CTA following a quarterly trend and sizing up their position as the trend signal increases.
+* A long term trend following CTA following a quarterly trend and sizing up their position.
 * A pharmaceutical researcher doing an RCT to investigate the potential of a drug.
 * A social scientist doing a longitudinal study over several years.

-Discretionary Examples
+**Discretionary Examples**

-* An intraday/real time power trader making quick decisions at the desk based on the latest status updates on the grid.
+* An intraday/real time power trader making quick decisions at the desk based on the latest grid data.
 * A day trader looking at a chart pattern and manually placeing a trade.
 * A football manager looking to make subsstitution/tactical change.
-* A commodity forward curve trader assessing the latest news on his S/D model and calling a movement in the curve.
+* A commodity forward curve trader assessing the latest news on his S/D model to call curve changes.
-* A physical trader opting to execute an arbitrage that could involve months of storage & transportation.
+* A physical trader opting to execute an arbitrage that could involve months of storage/transportation.
 * A podshop LS equity manager rebalancing his portfolio to take into account his view.
 * A shipowner deciding to timecharter out his vessel for the next decade.
 * A private equity firm buying out a company's assets with leverage.

-Numerical Examples
+**Numerical Examples**

-* A weather model on the ECMWF supercomputer crunching out linear algebra/differential equation solvers to produce a weather forecast across a grid.
+* A weather model on the ECMWF supercomputer crunching out linear algebra/differential equation solvers.
 * A deep learning model at a HFT firm doing inference at lightning speed.
 * A physical trader adjusting his SD balance and tallying up the numbers.
 * An engineer/physicist looking at his numerical simulation of some phenomonon he is studying.